coelhotv/ai-agent-squad/README.md

     *   Created the FastAPI backend and a basic `index.html` UI.

-    *   **Refactored the core workflow to use a persistent `SqliteSaver` checkpointer, dramatically simplifying the logic and improving reliability.**
+    *   **Refactored the core workflow to use a persistent `AsyncSqliteSaver` checkpointer, dramatically simplifying the logic and improving reliability.**

     *   Separated application state (`tasks.db`) from graph execution state (`checkpoints.sqlite`).